- On-Site Training

 The first time I prepared for trial, the boxes overwhelmed our office.

 I was working as a paralegal.
-We represented the plaintiff in a nursing home lawsuit.
+We represented the plaintiff in a motor vehicle accident after a reckless driving case, not in Roanoke, where I practice now, but out of state.
 My boss assigned me “wrangling” responsibilities – to make sense of the exhibits.
 All I can remember is (1) the burnt smell of photocopied paper, (2) the monotony of three-hole punching, by hand, thousands of pages of records, and (3) the oppressive fluorescent light casting the file room in a dull pallor.
 Okay, it wasn’t that bad.
 But we spent an inordinate amount of time preparing.
 It’s all changed with the advent of electronic records.

 In response to a reader question, here is a quick summary of how to prepare for trial on the iPad .